-- the sale of its Ukrainian business, consisting of its holding of 99.8 per cent. in PJSC Bank of Cyprus and its loans with Ukrainian exposures, to Alfa Group, the Russian banking group, for approximately €198.9 million comprising €98.9 million received and €100.0 million deferred up to 31 March 2015; and - the sale of its 9.99 per cent. equity stake in Banca Transilvania, a Romanian bank, for approximately €82.0 million.
+- the sale of its Ukrainian business, consisting of its holding of 99.8 per cent. in PJSC Bank of Cyprus and its loans with Ukrainian exposures, to Alfa Group, the Russian banking group, for approximately €198.9 million comprising €98.9 million received and €100.0 million deferred up to 31 March 2015.
+In 2015, the settlement terms of the deferred consideration and the related interest rate have been amended.
+The deferred consideration will be paid to the Group under a repayment programme which extends until 1 June 2019 (see "-International Operations-Ukraine"); and - the sale of its 9.99 per cent. equity stake in Banca Transilvania, a Romanian bank, for approximately €82.0 million.

-In May 2014, the Bank sold loans extended to Robne Kuce Beograd, a Serbian real estate management company, to Piraeus Bank for approximately \in 165.0 million, which has had a positive impact on the Bank's liquidity and capital position.
+In May 2014, the Bank sold loans extended to Robne Kuce Beograd, a Serbian real estate management company, to Piraeus Bank for approximately €165.0 million, which had a positive impact on the Bank's liquidity and capital position.
 The loans were transferred to the Bank following the acquisition of certain operations of Laiki Bank pursuant to the Laiki Transfer Decrees.